 How do you ensure a successful marketing campaign?
-Is it based on the number of likes, views, shares or your ROI from the marketing budget?
-There are a lot of companies that have already implemented the SMART approach to ensure they can get the right result.
+Is it based on the number of likes, views, shares, your ROI from the marketing budget?
+There are a lot of companies that have already implemented the SMART approach to ensure they can get the desired result.

 This article is mainly for businesses that do want to invest in a marketing campaign and also want to get it right the first time.
 Some of the most common reasons working against them are

 Every marketing campaign is unique, and every company defines specific goals to ensure that their campaign is successful.
 What if you had a way to make sure that the goals of your marketing campaigns are clear before you measure it.
 This article is for marketers who still aren’t aware of how crucial it is to get it right the first time.

 SMART means Specific, measurable, achievable, realistic and time-bound.
 I know that’s a lot to take in so let me break it down for you.

 Let’s say that you are interested in creating a marketing campaign, be it for a startup, a project of your own or for the client that needs it.
 If you keep certain things constant throughout your thought process while designing the campaign you would be all set.

 - Specific: Set realistic goals and proper deadlines.
 Define target market, segments, budgets, etc.

 - Measurable: Track your goals by assigning certain metrics that would logically make sense for your business.